cristibaluta/invoice-cmd/README.md

 ### Dependencies

 Invoice cmd can generate html pages that you can open in a browser and then print, but if you prefer it can generate pdf with the help of http://wkhtmltopdf.org You just need to install it.

+### Contribution

+ 1) You can help this software grow by submitting invoicing templates as a html (use pull requests for that) or even doc/pdf/screenshot (open an issue for that)
+ 2) Need two people willing to make builds for windows and linux from time to time.
+You need ocaml installed, which is the hardest part.